Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Introduction

 \section{Introduction}

-Two Latin squares $L_A = (a_{ij})$ and $L_B = (b_{ij})$ of order $n$, see Section \ref{sec_not} for background definitions, are said to be \emph{orthogonal} if $| \{(a_{ij},b_{ij}): 1\leq i,j\leq n \}| = n^2$, that is, if when superimposing $L_A$ and $L_B$, we see each of the possible $n^2$ ordered pairs of symbols exactly once.
+Two Latin squares $L_A = (a_{ij})$ and $L_B = (b_{ij})$ of order $n$ are said to be \emph{orthogonal} if $| \{(a_{ij},b_{ij}): 1\leq i,j\leq n \}| = n^2$, that is, if when superimposing $L_A$ and $L_B$, we see each of the possible $n^2$ ordered pairs of symbols exactly once.
 Pairs of orthogonal Latin squares show up in many different areas of combinatorics, both applied and pure.
 On the applied side, Latin squares are well known as the source of statistical designs for experiments.
 For more involved experiments one may instead switch to a design based on a pair of orthogonal Latin squares, or more generally one can use a set of pairwise orthogonal Latin squares, referred to as \emph{mutually orthogonal Latin squares} (MOLS).
 Here it is also possible to use mutually orthogonal $k \times n$ Latin rectangles (MOLR) when that suits the requirements of the statistical study.
 A less applied application of orthogonal Latin squares comes from the study of finite geometries.
 Here it is well known that a finite projective or affine plane of order $n$ exists if and only if a set of $(n-1)$ pairwise orthogonal $n \times n$ Latin squares exists.
-Motivated by connections like these, the first aim of this paper has been to perform a complete enumeration of distinct, in the suitable sense, sets of $t$ mutually orthogonal $k \times n$ Latin rectangles, for as large values of the different parameters as possible.
-Our second aim has been to push this enumeration further for a few special classes of such sets of MOLR.
-Our computational results regarding MOLR here extend those in \cite{HarWin}.
-Earlier work on MOLS is surveyed in \cite{Handbook}
+Motivated by connections like these, the first aim of this paper is to perform a complete enumeration of distinct, in the suitable sense, sets of $t$ mutually orthogonal $k \times n$ Latin rectangles, for as large values of the different parameters as possible.
+Our second aim is to push this enumeration further for a few special classes of such sets of MOLR.
+Our computational results regarding MOLR here extend those by Harvey and Winterer in~\cite{HarWin}.
+Earlier work on MOLS is surveyed in the Handbook of Combinatorial Designs~\cite{Handbook}, and more recently, Egan and Wanless~\cite{WanlessEgan} enumerated MOLS of order up to 9.